 Calcium carbonate / magnesium carbonate Side Effects

-Some side effects of calcium carbonate / magnesium carbonate may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for calcium carbonate / magnesium carbonate may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to calcium carbonate / magnesium carbonate: tablets

 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur while taking calcium carbonate / magnesium carbonate: